Christopher22/RED/README.md

 3. Navigate into the repository and run "cargo build --release"

 ##Usage:
 Choose a folder where to store all the files and start R.E.D. with it as an command line argument.
-Open your browser and navigate to "http://[IP of device]:8080" (you can specify the port using another argument).
+For an overview over its options start RED with the argument "--help".
+Open your browser and navigate to "http://[IP of device]:8080" (you can specify the port using "--port <port number>").
+Add downloads by clicking "Add" and remove/abort them by clicking on there name.

+##Author
+Christopher Gundler (<c.gundler@mail.de>)

 ##License
 Licensed under either of